 Own Funds are monitored via forecasts over a three year planning horizon.
 A number of stress and scenario tests are used to enable the Company to understand the volatility of its earnings and capital requirement, and therefore manage its capital more efficiently.

-There have been no material changes to the objectives, policies or processes for managing its Own Funds during the year.
+There have been no material changes in the objectives, policies or processes employed for managing Own Funds during the year.

 E.1.2 Eligible Own Funds